1986–87 FC Basel season: Domestic league

 The aim of the Swiss Football Association (SFV) in the season 1986–87 the Nationalliga A was to reduce the number of clubs in the top flight of Swiss football from 16 to just 12.
-At the end of the season the top 10 clubs were to remain in the top division and the 15th and 16th club to be relegated directly to the Nationalliga B. Four teams from the Nationalliga A (in positions 11 to the 14) and four teams from the Nationalliga B (the 3rd to 6th positioned teams) contested a play-off round to determine the last two places in next season's Nationalliga A. Basel's announced aim was to defend their position in the top flight of Swiss football during the main season and to achieve a position above a play-off positions.
+At the end of the season the top 10 clubs were to remain in the top division and the 15th and 16th club to be relegated directly to the Nationalliga B. Four teams from the Nationalliga A (in positions 11 to the 14) and four teams from the Nationalliga B (the top four positioned teams) contested a play-off round to determine the last two places in next season's Nationalliga A. Basel's announced aim was to defend their position in the top flight of Swiss football during the main season and to achieve a position above a play-off positions.

 Basel played a mediocre season, although they won only two of their first ten games, they were always placed in the middle of the table and kept this position after the winter break with three wins against lower placed teams.
 But then with seven defeats in the last ten games meant that they slipped in the table.
 Basel ended the main season with only 24 points in 12th position and so had to enter into this knock-out round.
 Here they were drawn against Bulle (3rd in the Nationallaiga B) in a two-legged promotion/relegation play-off semi-final.
 Both games ended with a two all draw, but decisively Basel defeated Bulle 5–3 on penalties.
 Basel then defeated FC Wettingen 8–2 on aggregate (1–2 and 7–0) in one of the two promotion/relegation finals and managed to save their slot in the highest tier of Swiss football.
 The team completed their aim, but the play-off round was an undesirable addition to the season.
 Xamax won the championship winning 48 points and qualified for the 1987–88 European Cup.
 Grasshopper Club and Sion ended second and third and thus qualified for the 1987–88 UEFA Cup.

 Swiss Cup

 In the Swiss Cup Basel entered in the round of 64 with an away game against Nationalliga B team FC Köniz and Basel won 9–2.
 They continued to the round of 32 in which they had a home game against third tier Fribourg and this was won 3–1.
-The cup season came to an end in the round of 16 as Basel lost the home game against lower classed Kriens.
+The cup season ended in the round 16 as Basel lost the home game against lower classed Kriens.
 Young Boys and Servette advanced to the final, which was traditionally always played in the Wankdorf Stadium in Bern.
-After 90 minutes the game ended 1–1, but YB won the trophy 4–2 after extra time und thus qualified for the 1987–88 Cup Winners' Cup.
+After 90 minutes the game ended 1–1, but YB won the trophy 4–2 after extra time and qualified for the 1987–88 Cup Winners' Cup.